craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 Upon introduction, your Hit Point Maximum is reduced by (G * 5).
 Your Secundus holds (G * 2) charges.
 When you would become Poisoned, Petrified, or otherwise diseased, you may spend a charge to resist the condition or disease instead.
 When you take a Long Rest, your Secundus regains a charge.

 **Ingredients**;
-- 1 ounce Essence of Mutation
+- 6 ounce Essence of Mutation (1.8k sp)
-- 1 ounce Essence of Growth
+- 5 ounce Essence of Growth (2.5k sp)
-- 1 ounce Essence of Prevention ()
+- 1 ounce Essence of Prevention (4.5k sp)
+	- 1 Immuno-Secundus (10.0k)

 #### Elysian Petal
 > An alchemical recreation of a divine blessing that takes the form of a golden leaf or flower petal.